kavyanjani123/calculator/README.md

 # Calculator

-A simple, yet functional calculator built using HTML, CSS, and JavaScript.
+A functional calculator built using HTML, CSS, and JavaScript.
 This project aims to provide a basic understanding of how a calculator works and demonstrates the integration of these three essential web technologies.

 ## Features